 Board of Directors

-Kathryn Elsesser has an M.S. in learning disabilities and recently retired from CUSD 200 where she was an Elementary Resource Teacher.
+Kathryn Elsesser has an M.S. in learning disabilities and is retired from CUSD 200 where she was an Elementary Resource Teacher.
+She has a national perspective on reading issues, having previously taught special education in Connecticut and New York.
+Kathy is an adult with dyslexia and also has a daughter with dyslexia.